MyZenKey/sp-sdk-ios/README.md

 ## Add Project Verify SDK

 During development, include the ProjectVerifyLogin SDK in your project.
-There are currently two ways to integrate Project Verify (and its dependency `AppAuth`) in your project: as a submodule of CocoaPods or manually.
-Additionally, Carthage may be supported in the future.
+There are currently two ways to integrate Project Verify (and its dependency `AppAuth`) in your project: via CocoaPods or as a git submodule.
+Carthage may be supported in the future.

 ### CocoaPods